fooof-tools/fooof/README.rst

 **Other Functionality**

-FOOOF also has functionality for running the FOOOF model across matrices of multiple power spectra, saving and loading results, creating reports from FOOOF outputs, analyzing model outputs, plotting models and parameters, and simulating power spectra, all of which is described in the `documentation <https://fooof-tools.github.io/fooof/>`_.
+The module also includes functionality for fitting the model to matrices of multiple power spectra, saving and loading results, creating reports describing model fits, analyzing model outputs, plotting models and parameters, and simulating power spectra, all of which is described in the `documentation <https://fooof-tools.github.io/fooof/>`_.